LoRA Patching: Exposing the Fragility of Proactive Defenses against Deepfakes: Method

 \subsubsection{Learnable Gating Mechanism}

 For each convolutional and transposed convolutional layer in the original Deepfake model, we insert a pair of LoRA blocks to modulate its output.
 Fig.~\ref{fig:gate} illustrates the embedding of a LoRA patch within a given layer.
-Specifically, for a layer $l_i$ in the Deepfake network, the associated LoRA matrices $A_i$ and $B_i$ generate a patch output $B_i A_i z_{i-1}$, where $z_{i-1}$ denotes the input to this layer.
-To stabilize fine-tuning, we introduce a learnable gating mechanism at each layer, parameterized by $g_i$, which is jointly updated with the LoRA matrices.
+Specifically, for a layer $l_i$ in the Deepfake network, the associated LoRA matrices $A_i$ and $B_i$ generate a patch output $B_i A_i z_{i-1}$, where $z_{i-1}$ denotes the input to this layer.To stabilize fine-tuning, we introduce a learnable gating mechanism at each layer, parameterized by $g_i$, which is passed through a Sigmoid activation $\sigma(\cdot)$ and jointly updated with the LoRA matrices.
 This design allows the network to adaptively control the contribution of the LoRA patch at the current layer.
-Consequently, the output of a patched layer is formulated as $z_i = l_i(z_{i-1}) + \alpha g_i B_i A_i z_{i-1},$ where $\alpha$ is a prior hyperparameter that balances the influence of the LoRA patch.
+Consequently, the output of a patched layer is formulated as $z_i = l_i(z_{i-1}) + \alpha \sigma(g_i) B_i \cdot \text{Conv}(z_{i-1},A_i),$ where $\alpha$ is a prior hyperparameter that balances the influence of the LoRA patch.
+For linear layers, the LoRA modules follow the standard low-rank decomposition and scaling strategy proposed in \cite{hu2022lora}.
 The parameters of the LoRA patch, i.e., $\theta_p$ in Eq.~\ref{eq2}, thus consist of the set $\{g, A, B\}$.